• Free shipping on all orders

 Conclusion

-Dogs have their own tastes and preferences when it comes to scents and flavors.
-Getting to know what your own dog likes and dislikes can help you ensure that you avoid putting certain types of fragrances in your home.
+Dogs have unique preferences when it comes to scents and flavors.
+Knowing what your dog likes and dislikes can help you avoid putting certain types of fragrances in your home.
 So, make sure to pay attention to what your dog likes and what your dog seems to avoid.
-Your dog will appreciate the effort you’ve put into ensuring your home smells pleasant and is free of any possible irritants.
+Your pup will appreciate your effort to ensure your home smells pleasant and is free of any irritants.

 Featured Image Credit: Ivanova N, Shutterstock